 When I squeezed through the dressing-room full of half-dressed blonde sex slaves I was, dear readers, rather too distracted to focus on my usual work.
 For on the very same morning I’d scheduled the Grand Reopening Sale of my newly remodeled Luxury Odalisque Shoppe—whence the nervous warm-up gyrations of the remarkably attractive crop of imported Occidental virgins who now huddled around me like bunches of dates huddle around the firm yet flexible stem that suspends them above a bruising plunge into hot sand—I’d been summoned to make my first official appearance as a vizier at the sultan’s court; and amid so many demonstrative requests to assist with the choosing of brassieres and navel rings, accompanied by well-rehearsed jigglings and wigglings in a shifting palette of colors to which on any other day I’d pay the degree of professional attention they deserved, my overriding concern was to get a clear and unjostled view of my impressively large formal turban in one of the three vanity mirrors, that I might fix, to show the requisite respect to His Majesty and thereby maintain an uninterrupted connection between my cranium and shoulders, the slightest unevenness in its coil of premium fabrics.
 If the turban in question was rather too large for a mere Undervizier of Women’s Education and Interim Director of the Work-Study Program at the Imperial Madrassa, ignorance of the modest trappings appropriate to my temporary entry-level rank was not to blame.
-Rather than the ornamental stuffing lesser minds wear to affect greater insight than their forebears have bequeathed them, its striking girth derived entirely from the bulbous and well-stocked skull within.
+Rather than the ornamental stuffing lesser minds wear to affect greater insight than their forebears have bequeathed them, its striking girth derived entirely from the bulbous skull within.

 This particular underviziership having been recently created for me at the behest of a patron whose motives could scarcely have been more ulterior, my understanding of its attendant responsibilities was still incomplete, and my initial assumption that the proposed novelty of “higher education for women” entailed a separate walled madrassa campus devoted to instruction in cosmetology, belly-dancing, finger-cymbal performance, and others of the quintessentially feminine arts in which I was accustomed to give girls instruction at the luxury sex-slave dealership I’d inherited from a long line of hard-working ancestors, peace be upon them, had not yet been proven so deeply false as I would deem it by the time the sun touched the tips of distant dunes and granted the men, slaves, camels, goats, sacred ibises, crocodiles, and women in the resplendent capital of our almost endless empire their nightly reprieve from heat.
-I therefore felt only a mild anxiety about the upcoming imperial audience while I tamed the offending fold, ordered pale pink pantaloons replaced with fuchsia, offered a transparent top to a modestly endowed odalisque (it's a well-established rule that lesser charms benefit from bolder presentation), and called my assistant to hail a quick camel; for though trained from childhood to be punctilious in the performance of all duties proper to a professional slaver, insofar as I was unaccustomed to juggling two careers at once I found myself running uncustomarily late.
+I therefore felt only a mild anxiety about the upcoming imperial audience while I tamed the offending fold, ordered pale-pink pantaloons replaced with fuchsia, offered a transparent top to a modestly endowed odalisque (it’s a well-established rule that lesser charms benefit from bolder presentation), and called my assistant to hail a quick camel; for though trained from childhood to be punctilious in the performance of all duties proper to a professional slaver, insofar as I was unaccustomed to juggling two careers at once I found myself running uncustomarily late.

-Women's higher education was, naturally, to be managed under the aegis of the august though famously inefficient department of our government known as the Imperial Harem Administration, and I'd been informed by its eunuchs that mine was a part-time position which would infringe little on my diurnal labors, such that the token salary I'd be paid fortnightly, although not strictly speaking of a quantity to meet the cost of living in our capital on its own, ought to be considered supplementary to income from the private business I'd be permitted to retain.
+Women’s higher education was, naturally, to be managed under the aegis of the august though famously inefficient department of our government known as the Imperial Harem Administration, and I’d been informed by its eunuchs that mine was a part-time position which would infringe little on my diurnal labors, such that the token salary I’d be paid fortnightly, although not strictly speaking of a quantity to meet the cost of living in our capital on its own, ought to be considered supplementary to income from the private business I’d be permitted to retain.
 (The low wages for government workers in our empire had the unwritten intent of ensuring the beneficent corruption of our officials; for as the proverb inquires, “How could a vizier too dull to slyly extort bribes from merchants and publicans the law conveniently positions under his thumb be expected to assist the sultan in the righteous pillaging of Occidental lands which are much less conveniently located?”)
-The summons I'd received at dawn had revealed these ostensibly limited working hours to be inconveniently dispersed, with the unfortunate consequence that my fairly incapable assistant, whose services I retained solely to make a conspicuous display of charitable hiring standards for disabled veterans, would be the one to chain up our new product line and greet the first customers should my mid-morning meeting run long.
+The summons I’d received at dawn had revealed these ostensibly limited working hours to be inconveniently dispersed, with the unfortunate consequence that my fairly incapable assistant, whose services I retained solely to make a conspicuous display of charitable hiring standards for disabled veterans, would be alone to chain up our new product line and greet the first customers should my mid-morning meeting run long.

-After correcting my charges' fashion errors I returned to the customer lounge with a few overeager odalisques in my wake, checked the straightness of the carpets and the arrangement of the antique-painted-pot collection behind the sandalwood counter, instructed two girls to polish the fine mauve slippers I was wearing in the manner that befitted their station—one to each and with the accompaniment of corporeal motions that were as attractive as they were superfluous—and while they obeyed and swayed with admirably erotic grace attesting to my pedagogical skill, I gave my assistant much simpler preparatory instructions intended to minimize the damage he could do to my revenues in the event of my absence at the noontime call for prayer that precedes our opening.
+After correcting my charges’ fashion errors I returned to the customer lounge with a few overeager odalisques in my wake, checked the straightness of the carpets and the arrangement of the antique-painted-pot collection behind the sandalwood counter, instructed two girls to polish the fine mauve slippers I was wearing in the manner that befitted their station—one to each and with the accompaniment of corporeal motions that were as attractive as they were superfluous—and while they obeyed and swayed with admirably erotic grace attesting to my pedagogical skill, I gave my assistant much simpler preparatory instructions intended to minimize the damage he could do to revenues in the event of my absence at the noontime call for prayer that precedes our opening.

 The camel driver waiting under my gold-lettered sign leered through the display windows so intently that he failed to remark my presence even after I mounted, and only the glimmering palmful of dirhams I thrust forward to sweeten my request for the fastest route to the palace tore his eyes from charms he would never possess and sent him sweating through the bazaar’s bestial crowds, slipper to flank and toe to sandstone, betwixt turns and twists and up the coconut-laden road that led to the Peerless Portal.